mustafatoroman/VSTS-DevOps-Labs/Jenkins/README.md

    ![VSTS Git config in Jenkins](images/jenksaddvstsgit.png)

-1. The source code for this application has both unit tests and UI tests.
-We will include the unit tests but skip the UI tests from running now.
+1. The source code for the application has both unit tests and UI tests.
+For the lab, the unit tests will be included but the UI tests will be skipped.

 1. Scroll down to the **Build** section.
-Enter the following text in the **Goals and Options** field
+Provide the following text in the **Goals and Options** field

    >package -Dtest=FaresTest,SimpleTest

-1. Click **Save** to navigate to the main page of the project you just created
+1. Click on the **Save** button to navigate to the main page of the project that was just created

    ![Build Settings in Jenkins](images/jenkins-buildsettings.png)

-1. The last configuration that we will do for this lab is to add a *Post-build* action to publish the artifacts.
-Scroll down to **Post-Build Actions**  section, click **Add post-build action** and select **Archive the artifacts**
+1. The final configuration in this lab is to add a *Post-build* action to publish the artifacts.
+Scroll down to the **Post-Build Actions**  section, click on the **Add post-build action** option and select the option **Archive the artifacts** from the list.

    ![Post Build Action](images/jenkinspostbuildaction.png)

-1. Enter  **target/*.war** in the text box.
-Click **Save** to save the settings and return to the project page
+1. In the **Files to archive** test box, provide **target/*.war** and click the **Save** button to complete the configuration and return to the project page

    ![Archive War](images/jenkinsarchiveartifacts.png)

-1. We have completed all the necessary configuration and Select **Build Now** to start an Ad-hoc build
+1. Click on the **Build Now** option to start an adhoc build

-1. You will notice the build progress just below the left side navigation menu
+1. The build progress will be displayed below the left side navigation menu

    ![Running Ad-hoc Build](images/adhocbuild.png)

-1. You can select the build number to get into the details of the build including the build artifacts, in this case, the WAR file for the project.
+1. To view the build details including the build artifacts namely the .war file, click on the build number.

    ![Build Details](images/builddetails.png)

    ![Build Artifacts](images/buildmodules.png)

-1. Select the **Test Results** links if you want to see the results of the unit tests that were included in the build definition.
+1. Click on the **Test Results** option to view the results of the unit tests that were included in the build definition.

-## Approach 1: Running Jenkins without VSTS Build
+## Approach 2: Using Jenkins without the VSTS Build

 In this section, we will cover the first approach.
 We will run Jenkins separately.
 We will configure a service hook in VSTS to trigger a Jenkins build whenever a code is pushed to a particular branch.